FatemehRismanian/Docker/Volume_docker.md

-These are the most frequently used patterns for volumes in Docker.

 Here are several practical samples of how to create and use Docker volumes, from basic to more realistic scenarios.

 ## 1. Basic named volume (most common & recommended)